-Getting good at writing fiction takes time (and you may want to take a course, join a workshop group, and hire an editor), but if you give yourself five years and write for half an hour a day, you could easily produce three full-length novels.
+Getting good at writing fiction takes time (and you may want to take a course, join a workshop group, and hire an editor), but if you give yourself five years and write for half an hour a day, you could easily produce and publish three full-length novels.

 Unrealistic: Becoming a Full-Time Novelist in the Next Five Months, When You’ve Not Yet Started Your Novel

-Even if you write at NaNoWriMo speeds, you’re going to need time for editing, publishing and promotion … and authors are almost never able to make enough money from their first novel to actually live on.
+Even if you write at NaNoWriMo speeds, you’re going to need time for editing, publishing, and promotion … and authors are almost never able to make enough money from their first novel to actually live on.

 But do you really want to hold out the hope of being one in a million … or would you rather take things step by step until you reach your goals?

 Personally, I’d rather be realistic.
 I’d rather work hard, take ownership of my dreams, and stand or fall by my efforts.